 Our show today demonstrates how to commercialize technical innovation.
 This show suggests ways to generate revenue from new product introductions.
-Amir and I answered questions from the new How to Your Number in 2018 to demonstrate generating revenue from product introductions by leveraging emerging best practices.
+Amir and I answered questions from SBI’s How to Make Your Number in 2018 .

 Joining us today is Amir Wain, the CEO and of i2c, a payment technology company.
 I2c provides the infrastructure to enable companies to address the needs of the next generation of payments and commerce with personalized payment solutions.
 Watch as Amir demonstrates how to commercialize technical innovation.

 Why this topic?
 Technology companies are pouring millions of dollars into product development and many of these innovations are not generating enough revenue.
 Building cool new products is exciting, but unless they are bought at scale by prospects and customers, it’s really not worth it.

 Amir is uniquely qualified to speak on this topic.
 Amir has pioneered many industry firsts, and has cracked the code on converting product development dollars into scalable revenue streams.
 If you plan to launch new products and need to get prospects to buy them at scale, you’re going to get a lot out of today’s show.

 In today’s show, we begin by discussing by determining which problems that are worth solving through product development.
 Customers have many problems, but you can’t solve everything.
 Amir explains how to select the problems that matter to go after.
 Amir explains:

 Every month people from customer success, compliance, engineering, service delivery, and customer service come prepared with a sequential list of items that they want the company to spend resources on in terms of product development.
 Each advocate their case as to why their suggestion is important, and the others get to question and challenge.
 Together they determine where the resources must be deployed for that month.
 The monthly cycle is important, because if your assessment was wrong, then you can quickly adjust and correct course.